DukeAtreides/seekonkucc_CommunionClass/README.md

 - **Context / Purpose:** To teach children about Jesus’ Sermon on the Mount and the Golden Rule as a foundation for Christian living.
 - **Opening (Say):**
   > "Last week, we talked about Martin Luther King Jr. and how we need to treat other people the right way.
 We talked about the Golden Rule.
 What is the Golden Rule?"
   > (Expected answer: “Treat other people how you want to be treated, if you were in their shoes.”)
+  >  "Jesus gave a speech about the Golden rule.
+This is called the Sermon on the Mount."
 - **Key questions / Discussion points:**
   - What is the Golden Rule?
   - How can we help others like Jesus taught?